 - Has a prior DWI conviction within the last ten years;

 - Has a prior vehicular manslaughter or vehicular assault conviction;

 - Caused more than a single serious physical injury; or

 - Had a passenger in his or her vehicle under the age of 15 who was seriously injured.

 A first-degree vehicular assault conviction carries a maximum punishment of seven years in prison, five years of probation, and fines up to $10,000.

 What Will Happen If I Refuse to Take The Chemical Test?

 - License Suspension: If you refuse a chemical test for BAC (Blood Alcohol Content), your license will be suspended at arraignment in court and may be subsequently revoked for at least one year at a Department of Motor Vehicles hearing.
-The result of the Department of Motor Vehicles hearing may have an affect on the license suspension, separate and apart from the suspension imposed the Criminal Court after conviction.
+The result of the Department of Motor Vehicles hearing may have an effect on the license suspension, separate and apart from the suspension imposed by the Criminal Court after conviction.
 You will also be subject to a civil penalty of $750, to be paid over 3 years ($250 per year).
 The penalties and fines for refusing to submit to a chemical test are separate from, and in addition to the penalties and fines for alcohol or drug-related convictions.